Kitbashery/Unity-Markdown-Generator/README.md

 # Unity-Markdown-Generator
-Generate .md Markdown Documentation from comments in Unity script assets.
+Generate .md Markdown Documentation from code comments in Unity script assets.

-# Depencencies:
+## Depencencies:
 com.unity.nuget.mono-cecil (Docs: https://docs.unity3d.com/Packages/com.unity.nuget.mono-cecil@1.10/manual/index.html).

 Should be a hidden internal package and installable by "Add package by name" > com.unity.nuget.mono-cecil via the package manager.

+## Usage:

+Right-click a script asset then click "Generate Markdown Documentation".

+## Example:

-#### Should turn code comments structed like this:
+#### The script should turn code comments structed like this:
 ```
 Namespace myNamespace.space
 {